Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Adversity can make us stronger.
-As the Chinese proverb says, "The diamond cannot be polished without friction, nor the man perfected without trials."
-Difficult times help build our resilience and can lead to personal growth.
-To become the best version of ourselves, we must be willing to face our challenges head on.
+It takes time and effort to get to where we want to be.
+As the Chinese proverb says, "A jade stone is useless before it is processed; a man is good-for-nothing until he is educated".
+Education is the key to unlocking our potential and achieving our goals.
+We must be open to learning, growing and developing our skills if we want to make something of ourselves.

 <!-- </quote> -->